New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 Patients who remained in this study at 2 years experienced sustained reduction in MMSF3

-All patients were in the OLE for 2 years.
-37 (42.0%) patients discontinued from the OLE due to lack of efficacy (n=13), withdrawal by caregiver (n=12), adverse event (n=10), physician decision (n=1), and death (n=1).3
+Reasons for discontinuation: 37 (42.0%) patients discontinued from the OLE due to lack of efficacy (n=13), withdrawal by caregiver (n=12), adverse events (n=10), physician decision (n=1), and death (n=1).3

 MMSF=major motor seizure frequency.